Great Alpine Road: Route

 The Great Alpine Road links Wangaratta with Bairnsdale, winding through mountains, valleys and forests, and past rivers, vineyards and farms.
 At a length of 304 km, it is Australia's highest year-round accessible sealed road.
 The section over Mount Hotham rises to an altitude of 1840 m AMSL.
 It is blanketed with snow during winter months and must be cleared on a daily basis.
 Extreme weather conditions can sometimes still result in the road being closed between Harrietville and Omeo.

-The road itself has existed since colonial times in some form, but was unsealed for much of its history; its last portions were sealed between Slatey Cutting and Dinner Plain in the 1996–97 financial year (when the road was renamed the Great Alpine Road), and the 12 km between Dinner Plain and Horsehair Plain in the 1997–98 financial year.
+The road itself has existed since colonial times in some form, but was unsealed for much of its history; with the last 12 km between Dinner Plain and Horsehair Plain completed in the 1997–98 financial year.